\"Writing.Com

 4

-Review of First Date Open in new Window.
+Review of A fish story Open in new Window.

-Review by S 🤦 Author IconMail Icon
+Review by S🤦♂️ Author IconMail Icon

 *Gold* My review has been submitted for consideration in "Good Deeds Get CASH!Open in new Window..